It's Open Line Friday, the Rush Limbaugh program on the EIB network.

 We'll see him tomorrow.

-I you know, I I have not heard it, but I've heard of it.
+I have not heard it, but I've heard of it.

 But you said not every day, so you do listen a little then.

-Uh you know, why wouldn't you?
+And why wouldn't you?

-Uh that's part of the job.
+That's part of the job.

 My, my, my, how things have changed over the course of a year.

-Why, a little over a year ago he was able to laugh at it, no big deal, rush a good guy, just entertainer.
+Why, a little over a year ago, he was able to laugh at it, no big deal.

 Now I am sponsoring hate crimes and xenophobia.

-Don't talk about his uh voting record, don't talk about his attendance anywhere.
+Don't talk about his attendance anywhere.

-Uh don't talk about anything.
+Don't talk about anything.

 Xenophobe and racism.

-By the way, last night on CNN, Lou Dobbs tonight.
+By the way, last night on CNN, Lou Dobbs tonight, Dobbs interviewed the Senate Minority Leader in Florida, Stephen Geller.

-Dobbs says, What do you expect to happen as a result here?
+Dobbs says, what do you expect to happen as a result here?

-What are you going to do?
+If Florida's vote doesn't count, what are you going to do?

-I'm hoping that they're going to read the lawsuit and say, oh my God, I can't believe they're going to win this.
+I'm hoping that they're going to read the lawsuit and say, oh, my God, I can't believe they're going to win this.

-There have been three polls done, one of which I commissioned, that in Florida all showed that between 25% and 30% of likely Democratic voters would either stay home or vote Republican if they don't seed our delegation.
+There have been three polls done, one of which I commissioned, that in Florida all showed that between 25% and 30% of likely Democratic voters would either stay home or vote Republican if they don't seat our delegation.

 The DNC wants a chance to carry Florida and carry our contested congressional seats.

-They must seed our delegation.
+They must seat our delegation.

 Operation Chaos.